KOOL13/discord.js-Bot-Template/README.md

 # Discord.JS-Bot-Template
 A discord.js bot template that includes a command handler which has aliases and cooldowns.

+> Note: This uses discord.js version 12, which is outdated.
+This repository will no longer be updated.

 # How To Use

 ## Setup